hawk/lux/doc/lux.md

 is relative to the currently executing script, unless given as an absolute path. `.luxinc` is preferred as file extension.
 If the included file contains a `[cleanup]` marker, the statements after that will be evaluated in order to clean up unwanted side effects.
+Variables in `FileName` are expanded.

 **\[macro MacroName ArgName1 ArgName2 ...\]**
   ...